tztztztz/php-no-slam-cache/README.md

  `} `

-...BUT within SINGLE function call to the Cache Manager Object.
+...but within **single** function call to the Cache Manager Object.
+No checking if resource exist in the cache in Your code!

-With No Slam Cache it is done by passing closure/callback function that creates resource, as argument for the Cache Manager function which retrieves resource from cache.
+With No Slam Cache it is done by passing closure/callback function that creates resource, as argument for the Cache Method Object function which retrieves resource from cache.

 If resource exists in the cache, closure is not executed and cached resource is returned using READ LOCK.

 If resource does not exists in the cache then callback function is executed in synchronized block using WRITE BLOCK, and only one callback function for given group and key is executed at once.

+Callback function is called without any arguments, and should return value designated for storage.
+If it returns NULL, nothing will be stored, and cache method object will return NULL as well.

 Example of usage: